 - Ability to work within a budget and monitor expenses.

 - Sense of style and eye for good décor on a budget.

 The Events Manager starts working in January.
 He/she will work about 550 total hours, though the rate of work will be highest in the weeks leading up to and during the Festival.

-EVENTS COORDINATOR - POSITION FILLED
+EVENTS COORDINATOR - NOT CURRENTLY ACCEPTING APPLICATIONS

 The Events Coordinator assists the Events Manager in all event planning and management; focusing more on technical elements and heavy lifting.

 - Physical fitness (the position requires heavy lifting)

 - Experience with technical equipment (projectors, speakers, etc) preferred

 - Ability to work with others and direct groups of volunteers

 For each venue (a/perture, UNCSA, Hanesbrands Theatre, etc), there will be an A Manager and a B Manager.
 A Venue Manager will be in charge of running each screening; training and managing venue volunteers; and ensuring effective and efficient operation relevant to each specific venue (Box Office, Seating, Lobby/Atrium, set up and sale of merchandise, ticket stubs, survey cards and ballots.